 Place other clothing in wheeled suitcases or in your drawer units.

 Packing school supplies and other small collections of items for the move to college:

-Small items and other collections fit perfectly into banker's boxes.
+Small items like desk supplies that will not stay neat in a duffle fit perfectly into banker’s boxes.
 These boxes have handles are are very easy to label.
 They can be collapsed and put back in the car for the drive home or easily stored in a dorm room.